xhzeem/eActivity/README.md

-# eActivity
+# eActivity By E Corp.
 > APPLICATION TO GATHER STUDENTS FROM DIFFERENT FACILITIES, TO CREATE, SHARE, VIEW, AND INTERACT WITH EVENTS FROM OUR UNIVERSITY. 🔥
-E Corp Group.

 | Member   | Matric No. |
 | ------------- | ------------- |